jboss-eap-up-and-running/.github/profile/README.md

 * [eap7-with-remote-messaging-broker](https://github.com/jboss-eap-up-and-running/eap7-with-remote-messaging-broker) is a Jakarta EE application using MDB and JMS to interact with a queue hosted on a remote messaging broker.
 * [eap7-with-rhosak](https://github.com/jboss-eap-up-and-running/eap7-with-rhosak) is a Jakarta EE and MicroProfile application that connects to Kafka provided by Red Hat OpenShift Streams for Apache Kafka (RHOSAK).
 This uses EAP XP 4 to provide the MicroProfile functionality.

-## Examples for JBoss EAP 8

-* [eap8-getting-started](https://github.com/jboss-eap-up-and-running/eap8-getting-started) is a "Hello World" Jakarta EE  10 application to demonstrate deployment of EAP 8 applications on OpenShift.
-* [eap8-with-postgres](https://github.com/jboss-eap-up-and-running/eap8-with-postgres) is a Jakarta EE 10 application that connects to a PostgreSQL Database